chef-davin/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_ebs_volume.md

 </div>

-Use the `aws_ebs_volume` InSpec audit resource to test properties of a single AWS EBS volume.
+Use the `aws_ebs_volume` InSpec audit resource to test the properties of a single AWS EBS volume.

 For additional information, including details on parameters and properties, see the [AWS documentation on EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html).